 Other omega-6 acids (eg, arachidonic acid) and other omega-3 fatty acids (eg, eicosapentaenoic acid, docosahexaenoic acid) are required by the body but can be synthesized from EFAs.

-EFAs (see also Essential Fatty Acid Deficiency) are needed for the formation of various eicosanoids (biologically active lipids), including prostaglandins, thromboxanes, prostacyclins, and leukotrienes.
+EFAs are needed for the formation of various eicosanoids (biologically active lipids), including prostaglandins, thromboxanes, prostacyclins, and leukotrienes.
 Consumption of omega-3 fatty acids may decrease the risk of coronary artery disease.

 Requirements for EFAs vary by age.
 Adults require amounts of linoleic acid equal to at least 2% of total caloric needs and linolenic acid equal to at least 0.5%.
 Vegetable oils provide linoleic acid and linolenic acid.
 Oils made from safflower, sunflower, corn, soy, primrose, pumpkin, and wheat germ provide large amounts of linoleic acid.
 Marine fish oils and oils made from flaxseeds, pumpkin, soy, and canola provide large amounts of linolenic acid.
 Marine fish oils also provide some other omega-3 fatty acids in large amounts.

-Sodium, chloride, potassium, calcium, phosphate, and magnesium are required in relatively large amounts per day (see Table: Macrominerals, Recommended Dietary Reference Intakes* for Some Macronutrients, Food and Nutrition Board, Institute of Medicine of the National Academies, and Guidelines for Daily Intake of Minerals).
+Sodium, chloride, potassium, calcium, phosphate, and magnesium are required in relatively large amounts per day (see tables Macrominerals, Recommended Dietary Reference Intakes, and Guidelines for Daily Intake).

 Recommended Dietary Reference Intakes* for Some Macronutrients, Food and Nutrition Board, Institute of Medicine of the National Academies